All images provided by Canyon Road Merchants Association

 The Farolito Walk is free, and has become a celebrated tradition during this sacred season.

-Click on the following links to see images of walk from
+Click on the following links to see images of the walk from

 Chasing Santa Fe

 Look around O'Keeffe Country...